vaniocz/vanio-di-extra-bundle/README.md

 public $cacheDirectory;
 ```

-All you need to do for using the Inject annotation is to use `Vanio\VanioDiExtraBundle\DependencyInjection\ContainerAwareTrait` where you normally use the default `Symfony\Component\DependencyInjection\ContainerAwareTrait`.
+All you need to do for using the Inject annotation is to use `Vanio\DiExtraBundle\DependencyInjection\ContainerAwareTrait` where you normally use the default `Symfony\Component\DependencyInjection\ContainerAwareTrait`.
-There is also an abstract `Vanio\VanioDiExtraBundle\Controller` you can extend as a shortcut.
+There is also an abstract `Vanio\DiExtraBundle\Controller` you can extend as a shortcut.

 # Installation
 Installation can be done as usually using composer.